AMS003010/Chimera/README.md

 `chimera.exe --path .\data.json --page 3`: Start server with the records paginated with a factor `3`

+`chimera.exe --path .\data.json --latency 100`: Start server with a simulated latency of `100 ms`

 | Flag             | Description                                      |
 |-----------------|--------------------------------------------------|